Augur Development Docs for Contributors¶

 Before you create a new release, run all tests from a fresh conda environment to verify that nothing has broken since the last CI build on GitHub.
 The following commands will setup the equivalent conda environment to the Travis CI environment, run unit and integration tests, and deactivate the environment.

-conda env create -f environment.yml conda activate augur python3 -m pip install -e .[dev] ./run_tests.sh bash tests/builds/runner.sh conda deactivate conda env remove -n augur
+# Update Conda. conda activate base conda update conda # Create an Augur environment. conda create -n augur -c conda-forge -c bioconda augur conda activate augur python3 -m pip install -e .[dev] # Run tests. ./run_tests.sh bash tests/builds/runner.sh # Clean up. conda deactivate conda env remove -n augur

 New releases are tagged in git using an “annotated” tag.
 If the git option